Telecommunication-Telemedia-Assessment/AVrateVoyager/README.md

 The docker part is based on [bottle_docker_kit](https://github.com/stg7/bottle_docker_kit).
 The rating part is based on [avrateNG](https://github.com/Telecommunication-Telemedia-Assessment/avrateNG).
 If you want to perform a lab test, then you should use [avrateNG](https://github.com/Telecommunication-Telemedia-Assessment/avrateNG).
-The core idea of AVrate Voyager is to playout the stimuli within a webbrowser and this creates limitations for the
+The core idea of AVrate Voyager is to playout the stimuli within a webbrowser and collect all ratings and answers in a database.
+However this may create some limitations for the stimuli that are considered, e.g. they must be playable with a webbrowser which requires, e.g., for videos a specific encoding and video codec.

 ## Requirements